 - Prevent Eye Diseases: Many serious eye diseases do not have obvious symptoms.
 Conditions like macular degeneration or cataracts can be caught early when treatment is most effective.

-If you live anywhere in the Hudson Valley, including Highland, Poughkeepsie, Fishkill, Dutchess County and the surrounding areas of New York, please call Seeta Eye Care at 845-454-1025 to schedule an eye exam today.
+If you live anywhere in the Hudson Valley, including Highland, Poughkeepsie, Yorktown, Dutchess County and the surrounding areas of New York, please call Seeta Eye Care at 845-454-1025 to schedule an eye exam today.